Start9Labs/docs/src/service-guides/bitcoin/wallet-integrations/bitboxapp.md

 # BitBoxApp

-This guide is adapted from <a href="https://shiftcrypto.support/help/en-us/14-privacy/29-how-to-connect-the-bitboxapp-to-my-own-full-node" target="_blank">Shiftcrypto</a>.
+This guide is adapted from [Shiftcrypto](https://shiftcrypto.support/help/en-us/14-privacy/29-how-to-connect-the-bitboxapp-to-my-own-full-node).

 **Available For**